aws-deepracer/ude-gym-bridge/README.md

 ## Installation

-To install UDE Gym Bridge, use `pip install ude-gym-bridge`.
+To install UDE Gym Bridge, run the `pip install ude-gym-bridge` command.

 Python 3.6, 3.7, 3.8, and 3.9 are supported on Linux, Windows, and macOS.